Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 • vascular diseases.

-• pallor and coldness of the skin;
+• pale and cold skin;

 • decreased sensitivity.

-After the first common symptoms symptoms specific to each degree of frostbite develop:
+After the first common symptoms Symptoms specific to each degree of frostbite develop:

 First aid for frostbite